-Supplies and prices of the various products used in the goods that the Issuer or its vendors offers can be affected by a variety of factors, such as weather, seasonal fluctuations, demand, politics and economics in the producing regions.
+Supplies and prices of the various products used in the goods that the Issuer offers can be affected by a variety of factors, such as weather, seasonal fluctuations, demand, politics and economics in the producing regions.
 These factors may subject the Issuer to shortages or interruptions in product supplies, which could adversely affect revenue.
 The Issuer does not have control over the businesses of its vendors, suppliers and distributors, and its efforts to specify and monitor the standards under which they perform may not be successful.
 Higher diesel and gasoline prices may affect supply or transportation costs and may affect the Issuer's profitability.
 If the Issuer has long-term purchase commitments in excess of what the Issuer needs due to a decline in demand, this may also adversely affect profitability.
 Furthermore, certain supplies may be perishable, and the Issuer has limited control over whether those items will be delivered in an appropriate condition for use in its business.
 If any of the Issuer's vendors, suppliers or distributors are unable to fulfill their obligations to the Issuer's standards, or if a replacement provider cannot be found in the event of a supply or service disruption, the Issuer could encounter supply shortages and incur higher costs to secure adequate supplies, which could materially adversely affect the Issuer's business, financial condition and results of operation.
-While the Issuer's "plug and play" model allows it to switch out vendors serving at its location, there is no assurance that it will not encounter risks of supply shortages or higher costs.